CAUSES OF ENDOMETRIOSIS

 The actual cause of endometriosis is unknown.
 There are several theories about the cause of endometriosis, none of them though fully explain why the condition occurs.

 When you have a period, some of the endometrium (womb lining) flows backwards, out through the fallopian tubes and into the abdomen.

 This tissue then implants itself on organs in the pelvis and grows.
-It has been suggested that most women experience some form of retrograde menstruation, but their bodies are able to clear this tissue and it does not deposit on the organs.
+It has been suggested that most people born with a uterus experience some form of retrograde menstruation, but their bodies are able to clear this tissue and it does not deposit on the organs.

 This theory suggests that certain toxins in our environment, such as dioxin, can affect the body, the immune system and reproductive system and cause endometriosis.

 Research studies have shown that when animals were exposed to high levels of dioxin they developed endometriosis.